HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 - **Visibility Conditions**:
 	- Display header information of *Token Amount* and *Token Symbol* only for *sent* and *received* transaction items.
-	- For *called* transaction items, only the body section should be visible.
+    - Display header information of *Blueprint Method Name* only for *called* transaction items.
+    - Display each argument of *Blueprint Method Arguments* as an item in the body section.
 	- Differentiate item *Public Explorer* using distinct visual indicators.

 ## Registering Nano Contract